survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 [slow-deps](https://www.npmjs.com/package/slow-deps) can reveal which dependencies of a project are the slowest to install.

-[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in various ways (uncompressed, minified, gzipped).
+[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in different ways (uncompressed, minified, gzipped).

 [npms.io](https://npms.io/) provides a better search for npm.
 The basic search has been integrated to [npmjs.org](https://www.npmjs.com/), but npms.io can still be interesting especially because they expose their data through [a public API](https://api-docs.npms.io/) you can query programmatically.